egage/EVMP/README.md

 1. National Park Service Natural Resources Report detailing the analyses conducted and presentation and interpretation of results.
 2. R code duplicating past analyses originally run in SAS (Zeigenfuss and Johnson 2015).
 R code and supporting documentation will be provided to RMNP and will enable a skilled analyst to reproduce analyses and apply all steps of data analysis to new data.

-### Timeline
+### Project Timeline

 FY18
-Spring/Summer 2018—Consultation between CSU scientistists and Hanem Abouelezz (RMNP) regarding recommended analyses.
+Summer/Fall 2018 — Consultation between CSU scientistists and Hanem Abouelezz (RMNP) regarding recommended analyses.
 Conversion of statistical code from SAS software to R.

 FY19
-By end of October 2018—Rocky Mountain National Park provides clean electronic copy of structure/composition data from willow and aspen sites and line transect data from upland sites, as well as site photos.
+By end of October 2018 — Rocky Mountain National Park provides clean electronic copy of structure/composition data from willow and aspen sites and line transect data from upland sites, as well as site photos.

-November 2018 through April 2019—Analysis of 10 years of vegetation monitoring data, including analysis of monitoring sites burned in 2012 Fern Lake Fire.
+November 2018 through April 2019 — Analysis of 10 years of vegetation monitoring data, including analysis of monitoring sites burned in 2012 Fern Lake Fire.

-April 2019 through June 2019— Delivery of draft report, preparation of publication, and work session with park biologists to understand use of analytical codes.
+April 2019 through June 2019 — Delivery of draft report, preparation of publication, and work session with park biologists to understand use of analytical codes.

 FY20
-October 2019 or later—Presentation of data results by CSU scientists to RMNP staff.
+October 2019 or later — Presentation of data results by CSU scientists to RMNP staff.

-March 31, 2020 —Publication of final report.
+March 31, 2020 — Publication of final report.